BrightGamePanel/bgpanel/README.txt

 6. CHMOD file '/.ssh/passphrase' to 0777.

+7. Make the '/ajxp/data/' folder writeable by the server
+	|-> For example:
+		"chown -R www-data /ajxp/data/"
+		"chmod -R 0777 /ajxp/data/"

-7. Run the installation script at http://www.yourdomain.com/install/index.php
+8. Run the installation script at http://www.yourdomain.com/install/index.php
 	|-> During the installation select "Update to the Last Version".

-8. Once complete, delete the install folder from your web server.
+9. Once complete, delete the install folder from your web server.

-9. CHMOD file '/.ssh/passphrase' to 0644.
+10. CHMOD file '/.ssh/passphrase' to 0644.

 Enjoy your updated version of Bright Game Panel !